Bruce Rauner, Governor

 JRS benefits are governed by Article 18 of the Illinois Pension Code, 40 ILCS 5/18.
 JRS is also subject to other laws, rules and regulations as an agency of the State of Illinois.

 Annuitants are persons receiving a retirement annuity.
 Beneficiaries are persons receiving a survivor annuity.
-As of June 30, 2015, there were 787 annuitants and 334 survivor beneficiaries.
+As of June 30, 2017, there were 852 annuitants and 322 survivor beneficiaries.
+In addition, one member received temporary disability benefits during fiscal year 2017.

-TThe System has two office locations.
-The System s main office is located at 2101 S. Veterans Parkway, Springfield, IL 62704.
+The System has two office locations.
+The System? s main office is located at 2101 S. Veterans Parkway, Springfield, IL 62704.
 A field office is located within the Michael A. Bilandic Building at 160 N. LaSalle Street, Suite 200, Chicago, IL 60601.

 Per the Pension Code, the JRS Board of Trustees employs an Executive Secretary responsible for the administration of the System.
 JRS shares 5 full-time staff with the General Assembly Retirement System.